jbostoen/iTop-custom-extensions/readme.md

+# Branches
-The master branch works with iTop 2.5.x .
+- master works with iTop 2.6.x and is used for active ongoing development
-Everything under the **extensions** folder is considered stable.
+- itop-2.6 is more stable
+- itop-2.5 is only offered for people who haven't migrated yet.
+Older versions are no longer available.

 # Folders
 - **docs**: contains info/hints on using the extensions in this repository, but also on implementing/using iTop
 - **utils**: some utilities I use for debugging and development
-- **web/extensions**: extensions which are actively maintained.
-You can drop and merge this under <iTop folder>/web .
+- **web/extensions**: extensions which are actively maintained and which should be stable You can drop and merge this under <iTop folder>/web .

 - **wip**: work in progress.
 Unfinished.
 Also contains some concepts.